aaryagoriya/Assessment-3/README.md

 - **Y.A.G.N.I (You Aren’t Gonna Need It):** This principle is about avoiding adding unnecessary features before they are required.
 The tasks only asked for specific functionality (collect staff info, compute totals, approve requisitions, display results).
 No extra features were built, so there was no risk of “overengineering.”
 Hence, YAGNI was not explicitly relevant.

-- **Refactor, Refactor, Refactor:** The code is small, simple, and written directly for the exercise, so it hasn’t yet reached the scale where continuous refactoring is necessary.
-While refactoring is always good practice in larger, evolving projects, the given codebase is straightforward enough not to need major restructuring.

-- **Clean Code > Clever Code:** The functions already aim to be simple and easy to read (especially with the use of KISS).
+- **Clean Code > Clever Code:** The functions already aim to be simple and easy to read.
 However, since the tasks were small and did not present opportunities for “clever” but confusing shortcuts, this principle didn’t explicitly come into play.

-- **Avoid Premature Optimisation:** The program deals with simple inputs and small datasets (staff info and requisition items).
-Performance bottlenecks are unlikely, so optimisation wasn’t necessary at this stage.
+- **Avoid Premature Optimisation:** The program deals with simple inputs and small data (staff info and requisition items).
+Performance issues are unlikely, so optimisation wasn’t necessary at this stage.
 The focus was correctness and clarity, not efficiency.
 Therefore, this principle was not applicable.